LupoLab/Luna.jl/README.md

 ## Running parameter scans
 Luna comes with a built-in interface which allows for the running of single- and multi-dimensional parameter scans with very little additional code.
 An example can be found in the [examples folder](examples/simple_interface/scan.jl) and more information is available in the [documentation](http://lupo-lab.com/Luna.jl/dev/scans.html).

+## Plotting backends
+Luna supports three plotting backends; PythonPlot, PyPlot and GLMakie.
+For most use cases, you should use PythonPlot.
+We support PyPlot for backwards compatibility.
+Currently, support for GLMakie is experimental.

 ## New to Julia?
 There are many resources to help you learn Julia.
 A good place to start is [Julia Academy](https://juliaacademy.com/) which has several courses for learning Julia depending on your current experience.
 There are additional resources linked from the [Julia website](https://julialang.org/learning/).